quicwg/base-drafts/draft-ietf-quic-transport.md

 of the security properties of QUIC depend on the TLS handshake providing these properties.
 Any attack on the TLS handshake could affect QUIC.

-Any attack on the TLS handshake that might compromise the secrecy or uniqueness of session keys affects other security guarantees provided by QUIC that depends on these keys.
+Any attack on the TLS handshake that compromises the secrecy or uniqueness of session keys affects other security guarantees provided by QUIC that depends on these keys.
 For instance, migration ({{migration}}) depends on the efficacy of confidentiality protections, both for the negotiation of keys using the TLS